kwea123/RL/ai/unity_test/README.md

 * state size : 9
   1. Whether the ball touches the wall (1 or 0) (1 float number)
   2. The velocity of the ball (2 float numbers)
-  3. The relative position of the next 3 planes (3x2=6 float numbers)
+  3. The relative position to the next 3 planes (3x2=6 float numbers)
 * action size : 2, continuous
   1. Forces in the two directions
 * rewards and *done* :